ThibautGery/docker-logging-example/article.md

 ### Structure the application logs

-Fluentd will need a [plugin](https://github.com/tagomoris/fluent-plugin-parser) in order to format a specific field a second time.
+Fluentd will need the [fluent-plugin-parser](https://github.com/tagomoris/fluent-plugin-parser) in order to format a specific field a second time.
 I have package the image with it [here](https://hub.docker.com/r/thibautgery/fluent.d-es)

 We need to update the configuration in `./conf/fluent.conf`: